metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_kuadrant_v1beta1_manifest.md

 - `affinity` (Attributes) Affinity is a group of affinity scheduling rules. (see [below for nested schema](#nestedatt--spec--limitador--affinity))
 - `pdb` (Attributes) (see [below for nested schema](#nestedatt--spec--limitador--pdb))
+- `rate_limit_headers` (String) RateLimitHeadersType defines the valid options for the --rate-limit-headers arg
 - `replicas` (Number)
 - `resource_requirements` (Attributes) ResourceRequirements describes the compute resource requirements. (see [below for nested schema](#nestedatt--spec--limitador--resource_requirements))
 - `storage` (Attributes) Storage contains the options for Limitador counters database or in-memory data storage (see [below for nested schema](#nestedatt--spec--limitador--storage))
+- `telemetry` (String) Telemetry defines the level of metrics Limitador will expose to the user
+- `verbosity` (Number) Sets the level of verbosity

 <a id="nestedatt--spec--limitador--affinity"></a>
 ### Nested Schema for `spec.limitador.affinity`